Do you want to go back to work with purpose? Do you wish to balance family time with meaningful work?

 If you answer yes to either of these questions, it is important to start with why.

 Why you want to work will dictate where you look for work.
 Ask yourself: Are you seeking connection, fulfillment, recognition or income?
 A great way to analyze the “why” in your objectives is to use the transformation job pyramid.

 Diagram from Peak, How To Get Your Mojo from Maslow by Chip Conley

 MONEY: At the base of this transformational job pyramid is the level of Job.
-Job=Money.
+Think: job equals money.
 Sometimes we just plain need to work to provide for our family’s needs.
 If this is where you are, then embrace this phase and know that you are looking for a job.

 RECOGNITION: The next level is Career.
-Career=Recognition.
+Think: career equals recognition.
 Many at home parents reenter the workforce to find more recognition for their daily work than they find at home.
 A career gives you a sense of belonging to a particular field or industry and an office environment further instills a sense of community.

 MEANING: Finally, at the top of the transformational job pyramid is passionate work.
-Purposeful, passionate Work=Meaning.
+Think: purposeful, passionate work equals meaning.
 This work is simply the action of your true nature.
 It is an expression of you and will feel easeful and joyful while doing it.

 Children engage in purposeful work all the time with passion and inspiration.
 When you give a child a meaningful task they often rise to the occasion and are pleased with their result.
 This pleasure comes from the inside, not external rewards.
 They are working because they are a part of the family and a larger society.
 This “meaningful work” mindset is what we need to engage when we think about returning to work or creating new opportunities.